What is the constitution of a company?

 Typically, the constitutional documents are established when the company is set up.
 Over the course of the life of the business, its needs may change.
 The administrative processes that need to be followed to enact these changes can be found in the Companies Act 2006 (CA 2006).

 Changes under the Companies Act 2006

-Central to the operation of a company is the contents of the articles of association.
-These contain provisions such as how the directors need to conduct the business of the company including factors such as how meetings are held or how meetings should be conducted.
-Necessary quorum levels are also stated in the articles of association.
+The articles of association outline how directors need to conduct the business of the company, including how meetings are held or how meetings should be conducted.
+Necessary quorum levels are also included.